 The love story of this group was not as complicated as the other four.
 It may look simple but the circumstances they came into made their story more compelling.
 These characters were in between life decisions.
 They have to go through introspection to find what they really want and who they really are.
 They are more driven by their ambition and not just love per se.
 So their choices were sensible and a bit sad for they have to give up something precious in order to move on.

 Though Morita and Hagumi were in love with each other they have to let go and choose different paths.
 Hagumi chose her love for drawing and ended up with Sensei who gave up everything just to be with her.
 Morita has to let go because he has to look over his elder brother and there were issues within himself that he has yet to resolve.
 The fact that Morita can’t do what sensei did prove that the latter might be better for Hagumi.
 So he ended up continuing to work for an international film maker.
 Hagumi made a promise that she’ll always watch over Morita no matter where he’ll be.

 On the other hand, Takemoto decided to leave Tokyo and pursue his dream of becoming a “Temple Restorer”.
 He accepted that he and Hagumi would just be friends.
 What really made me cry in these series was when Hagumi gave him a sandwich with four clovers in it which represents her wish for Takemoto to succeed in life and find happiness.
 The series ended with Takemoto saying that he’ll never regret falling in love with Hagumi.
 Their love story made me listen to “I Love You, Goodbye” for twenty times continuous.
 (That’s not a joke.
 I had LSS for couple of days!)

 This story made me depressed and made me think of what I really want in life.
 I never thought I’d like stories like this but amazingly I did.
-Moreover, I even learned life lessons that can help me in the future.

 I’ll give the story 5 Kiss Marks